nsbuitrago/.dots/README.md

 - [x] move zsh config to home manager
 - [ ] setup wallpaper in config
 - [ ] fix suspend bug (try adjusting nvidia power management config for this)
+- [x] add python3 to system level packages
+- [x] bug: kitty icon not available, not found from quick search in gnome
+    - This seems to have fixed itself, however, sometimes kitty has trouble when launching

 NSBuitrago: <nsb5@rice.edu>